xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

    control_patterns(m)
    ```

-4. A tension field over the configuration:
+4. A tension field over the configuration

    An effective field `Tau_FE(m)` representing gradients and structure that can drive energy and entropy flows, for example: